What does extended subsidisation cover during residence abroad?

 The subsidisation from the Norwegian National Insurance Scheme is calculated differently depending on the type of medical condition necessitating the dental work.
 Up to 75 per cent of necessary expenses on approved dental care are reimbursable.
 In cases where expenses on dental care in Norway would be fully reimbursable, expenses on equivalent dental care outside Norway will likewise be fully reimbursable.

 Expenses on necessary orthodontic work (straightening of irregular teeth) abroad are covered at the same rates as in Norway.
-This means that your expenses will be reimbursed at 40-100% of the fixed rates.
 You will not be reimbursed for "invisible" braces (e.g. Invisalign), i.e. orthodontic treatment with clear removable aligners.